Integrated Studies: What Experts Say

 Heidi Hayes Jacobs

-Heidi Hayes Jacobs is founder and president of Curriculum 21 (formerly Curriculum Designers) and is executive director of the Curriculum Mapping Institute.
+Heidi Hayes Jacobs is president and founder of Curriculum Designers and Curriculum 21.
 Her books include Interdisciplinary Curriculum: Design and Implementation, Mapping the Big Picture: Integrating Curriculum and Assessment K-12, and most recently Curriculum 21: Essential Education for a Changing World.

 "We need to modernize the curriculum if we are going to have 21st-century scientists and social scientists and mathematicians and writers.
 There’s not going to be one problem in the real world, especially in this century, that is not inherently interdisciplinary.
 There is no such thing as a strictly science problem or a simple math problem.
 If you go to solve a problem in the real world, you have to deal with legal issues, money issues, ethical issues, resources, applications.
 Whether it’s addressing the BP oil spill or new job creation in the global economy, our students need to be able to apply a range of skills in viable ways to real interdisciplinary problems."